Small pair of glasses indicating reading time

 – We could find that we didn't dare go home on a Friday afternoon until we were sure that we had, for example, enough drains – and if we didn't have enough, we had to make sure to order them from other neurosurgical departments.
 This means that we were constantly in touch with what we had in the department and what we needed.
 Now we are free from all that, because Winnie and her team keep a close eye not only on what we have, but also on what is about to expire.
 It has been a huge help to us in everyday life.

-Winnie Bechmann Eriksen was in retail before she became merchandise manager at the department.
-A new job function that was introduced as part of SupplyAID.
-Today, the three employees are in the merchandise team.
+Winnie Pedersen worked in retail before becoming the merchandise manager for the department.
+This new role was created as part of the SupplyAID initiative.
+Today, there are three employees on the merchandise team.

-Every morning, Winnie Bechmann Eriksen scans GS1 barcodes and data matrix codes on the packaging of disposable equipment used in surgeries the previous day.
-As the goods manager, she records consumption in the hospital's digital warehouse and logistics system so that inventories are updated, new items can be ordered in time, and the operating room always has the necessary equipment ready.
+Every morning, Winnie Pedersen scans the GS1 barcodes and Data Matrix codes on the packaging of the disposable supplies used during the previous day’s surgeries.
+As the inventory manager, she records the usage in the hospital’s digital inventory and logistics system so that stock levels are updated, new supplies can be ordered in a timely manner, and the surgical department always has the necessary equipment on hand.

 The work also provides an overview of consumption, documents traceability of medical equipment and helps prevent shortages in a busy clinical day.